He who dwells in the shelter of the Most High

 My husband Robert came in to check on me, to push away the long hair sticking to my wet face.
 Sobbing I told him I thought I was going to die if I barfed one more time.
 How was I going to keep working?
 How could I take care of two kids?
 My son was still in diapers.
 And, what about the baby inside me?
 HG or hyperemesis gravidarum, a rare pregnancy disease, was swallowing both of us.

-No cracker, 7-Up, sea band or cancer drug could save me from the long journey ahead.
+No cracker, 7-Up, sea band, or cancer drug could save me from the long journey ahead.

 Kate Middleton’s Morning Sickness

-Recent news that Prince William’s wife, Kate Middleton suffers from HG, has elevated her status from Duchess of Cambridge to Patron Saint of Severe Morning Sickness.
+The recent news that Prince William’s wife, Kate Middleton suffers from HG, has elevated her status from Duchess of Cambridge to Patron Saint of Severe Morning Sickness.
 And, isn’t it about time we started talking about how hard it is for some women to grow a baby?

 Because about 75 percent of pregnant women have some morning sickness, those with this more severe form are often dismissed as not being quite tough enough for pregnancy.
 Weenies, actually.